inseri-swiss/inseri-core-wp/readme.txt

 ## Blocks:
 - **[Cytoscape Block](https://docs.inseri.swiss/blocks/cytoscape/)**: It displays network diagram using the data of another block with Cytoscape.
+- **[Data Table Block](https://docs.inseri.swiss/blocks/dataTable/)**: It displays tabular data of another block and gives guests the option to explore it.
 - **[Download Block](https://docs.inseri.swiss/blocks/download/)**: It gives guests the possibility to download data from another block.
 - **[Dropdown Block](https://docs.inseri.swiss/blocks/dropdown/)**: It provides guests options to choose from and the selected option can be reused in other blocks.
 - **[HTML Code Block](https://docs.inseri.swiss/blocks/html/)**: It renders HTML code using the other block's data.